Twitter faces lawsuits over unpaid rent for US HQ, UK office

 After using those funds, the landlord says Twitter still owes $3.16 million in unpaid rent and is seeking late fees and interest plus attorneys’ fees.
 The social media company still occupies the property, the landlord said.

-In Britain, the Crown Estate has started court proceedings against Twitter after the company fell behind on rent at its offices near Piccadilly Circus in central London.
+In Britain, the Crown Estate has started court proceedings against Twitter after the company fell behind on rent at its offices near London’s famed Piccadilly Circus.